isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/Industry.md

 We are also exploring possible CCUS deployment pathways.
 Carbon dioxide captured from industrial facilities in Singapore could be sequestered in suitable sub-surface geological formations, utilised as feedstock for synthetic fuels or as building materials through mineralisation.
 Singapore will continue to monitor technological and market developments, and scale up deployment as pathways become techno-economically viable.
 For Jurong Island, we aim to realise at least 2 MtCO<sub>2</sub>e of carbon capture potential by 2030, and achieve more than 6 MtCO<sub>2</sub>e of carbon abatement per annum by 2050.

-Click [here](/singapores-climate-action/low-carbon-tech/ccus) to read the CCUS feasibility study report, “Carbon Capture, Storage, and Utilisation: Decarbonisation Pathways for Singapore’s Energy and Chemicals Sectors”, which was jointly commissioned by NCCS and EDB and concluded in June 2021.
+Read the [CCUS feasibility study report](/singapores-climate-action/low-carbon-tech/ccus), “Carbon Capture, Storage, and Utilisation: Decarbonisation Pathways for Singapore’s Energy and Chemicals Sectors”, which was jointly commissioned by NCCS and EDB and concluded in June 2021.

 **Low-Carbon Hydryogen**

 Given its potential as an alternative fuel and industrial feedstock, low-carbon hydrogen has emerged as a key potential decarbonisation pathway for Singapore.
 Although many low-carbon hydrogen technologies and supply chain are still nascent, Singapore is taking steps to prepare for hydrogen deployment.
-Click [here](https://www.mti.gov.sg/industries/hydrogen) to read more about our hydrogen strategy.
+[Read more about our hydrogen strategy.](/singapores-climate-action/mitigation-efforts/power/)

+Singapore's energy efficiency measures, sectoral transformation plans, and development of hydrogen and CCUS technologies complement our [carbon tax](/singapores-climate-action/mitigation-efforts/carbontax/) in helping our businesses' transition to a green economy.